chiser/T-maze-drosophila/README.md

 	The name of the columns is only relevant in the case of Fly.line.

 	4. A message with "Enter the name of the output file" will prompt in the command line in R Studio: enter the 		name for the pdf file that is going to contain all the graphs.

 	5. Look in your current directory for the pdf file (if you do not know where, you can type getwd() in the 		command line).

+	6. Look in your current directory for an eps file names redTmaze_barplot.eps with the barplots.

 The pdf will contain boxplots for the PIs and weighted PI calculations for: